zbx-sadman/KSC/README.md

 ### How to use with Zabbix
-I recommend start use WSFC Miner as non-clustered service, tune it with Zabbix and make its clustered then.

-###How to use with Zabbix
 1. Just include [zbx_ksc.conf](https://github.com/zbx-sadman/ksc/tree/master/Zabbix_Templates/zbx_ksc.conf) to Zabbix Agent config;
 2. Put _ksc.ps1_ to _C:\zabbix\scripts\_ dir;
 3. Set Zabbix Agent's / Server's _Timeout_ to more that 3 sec (may be 10 or 30);